DhiaHan/instagram-username-checker/README.md

 # instagram-username-checker
-Instagram username availability checker python script.
-No selenium, No webdrivers, Only REQUESTS.
+No login required, No selenium, No webdrivers, Only REQUESTS.

 # ∙How to set up everything
 ## 1. Clone the repository.